mCRL2org/mCRL2/doc/sphinx/source/developer_manual/libraries/atermpp/aterm_library.rst

 Introduction
 ============

-The `atermpp` library is a C++ wrapper around the ATerm Library, which is a C library for manipulating tree-like data structures.
-Important features of the ATerm Library are maximal subterm sharing, automatic garbage collection, and an efficient binary exchange format.
-The purpose of the `atermpp` library is to provide the user with a common C++ interface, and to make the ATerm Library compatible with the C++ Standard Library.
-It also relieves the user from memory bookkeeping tasks.
-Finally it contains some search and replace algorithms on ATerms.
+The `atermpp` library is a C++ implementation of the ATerm Library [M.G.T. van den Brand , H.A. de Jong, P. Klint, P.A.
+Olivier.
+Efficient annotated terms, Software—Practice & Experience, 30(3):259-291, 2000].
+It allows to construct terms, i.e., a function symbol applied to a number of terms.
+Terms can also be numbers or lists.

+Important features of the
+ATerm Library are maximal subterm sharing, automatic garbage collection, and easy ways to write terms to and from disk.

 What is an ATerm?
 =================